FMIA Week 5: Brett Favre, Rick Reilly and How the Colts Upset the Chiefs

 —Washington coach Jay Gruden, after losing to New England to fall to 0-5, on his job status.

-It is positively amazing that Daniel (Quick Trigger) Snyder has not fired Gruden (at least, not yet, not this morning) after starting 0-5, losing four straight by double digits, and going 1-11 since mid-November.
+It seemed amazing that Daniel (Quick Trigger) Snyder did not fire Gruden after starting 0-5, losing four straight by double digits, and going 1-11 since mid-November.
+Didn’t last.
+Gruden got fired early Monday morning.

 II